iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part1.md

   (click to enlarge) [credits: AVR].
 </figcaption>

-While digital PLCs are in the control of the pipeline and can already detect the most acute faults in realtime, machine manufacturers treat predictive monitoring mostly as an afterthought, leaving it to the customers to handle unexpected random failures.
-However, in unhealthy environments filled with dust, humidity, and noise, daily manual inspections are not practical.
+While **digital PLCs** are in the control of the pipeline and can already detect the most **acute faults** in realtime, machine manufacturers treat predictive monitoring mostly as an afterthought, leaving it to the maintanance staff to handle unexpected random failures.
+However, in unhealthy environments filled with dust, humidity, and noise, routine manual inspections are not practical.

 <img
   src="{{ site.baseurl }}/assets/images/vibration-dust.jpg"